mongodb/specifications/source/auth/auth.rst

 mechanism, with the following changes:

 - The SCRAM algorithm MUST use SHA-256 as the hash function instead of SHA-1.
-- User names MUST be prepared with SASLprep, per RFC 5802.
+- User names MUST NOT be prepared with SASLprep.
+This intentionally contravenes the "SHOULD" provision of RFC 5802.
 - Passwords MUST be prepared with SASLprep, per RFC 5802.
 Passwords are used directly for key derivation ; they MUST NOT be digested as they are in SCRAM-SHA-1.